DavyLandman/lazy-recipes/content/lazy-bread.md

 ## Creative tips
 - Once you get comfertable with the dough and recipe, try it with 310g or 320g water, if the flour can handle it, you'll get juicier bread.
 - 60% (or even 70%) whole grain flour is nice, above it requires a lot more skill.
 - Try some inclusions, start with 75-100gr.
 Make sure to presoak the dried fruits, but remove excess moisture before adding to dough.
-Inclusion suggestions?
+Inclusion suggestions:
     - Seed mix
     - Raisins
     - Olives (cut them in half) & rosemary